Morphine Sulfate Extended-Release Tablets, CII 15 mg

 Life-Threatening Respiratory Depression

-Accidental ingestion of even one dose of morphine sulfate extended-release tablets, especially by children, can result in a fatal overdose of morphine.
+Accidental ingestion of morphine sulfate extended-release tablets, especially in children, can result in a fatal overdose of morphine.

 - Morphine sulfate extended-release tablets are contraindicated in patients with: